Azure/iot-edge-v1/bindings/dotnetcore/devdoc/dotnet_core_binding_hld.md

 .NET Wrappers and objects
 -------------------------

-This is going to be a layer written in .NET that will wrap a method in our host that is responsible to publish a given message.
+This is going to be a layer written in .NET that will wrap a method in our host that is responsible for publishing a given message.
 For [.NET Core](https://github.com/dotnet/)  Modules the following wrappers will be provided:

-1. `Message` - Object that represents a message;
+1. `Message` - Class that represents a message;

-2. `Broker` - Object that represents the broker, which passes messages between modules;
+2. `Broker` - Class that represents the broker, which passes messages between modules;

 3. `IGatewayModule` - interface that has to be implemented by the [.NET Core](https://github.com/dotnet/)  Module;

 4. `nativeDotNetHostWrapper` - Uses DLLImport to marshal call to dotnetHost_PublishMessage.
-This will be transparent to the .NET User, it will be called by the Broker Class when the user calls Publish.
+This will be transparent to the managed module implementer.
+It will be called by the `Broker` class when the user calls `Publish`.

+5. `NativeManagedGatewayInterop` - Holds all the instances of the .NET Core modules that have been loaded.
+Uses reflection to check if the module implements `IGatewayModule` and calls the module methods.

+6. `DotNetCoreModuleInstance` - This class holds an `IGatewayModule` object and `MethodInfo`s for `Receive`, `Destroy` and `Start`(if implemented). `nativeManageGatewayInterop` stores an instance of this class per loaded module.

 The high level design of these objects and interfaces is documented below: